preset-io/allstars/README.md

 Relations, as pointers to physical **tables** and **views**, including the underlying **columns** along with their **data types**.
 The semantic layer is essentially a fancy rich map to get to these things.
-Estrella has a full in-memory representation of all this to navigate it all.
+SQL All ⭐ Stars has a full in-memory representation of all this to navigate it all.

 ### Joins